-AMEUVERVIEW This area is inhabited by numerous enchanting species - a magical diversity of birds and mammals, insects and invertebrates, fish and flowers.
+THIS AREA IS INHABITED BY numerous enchanting spelacksquare cies - a magical diversity of birds and mammals, insects and invertebrates, fish and flowers.
 Each of these species is under threat - their disappearance would result in the regional extinction of these species.
 The local people are aware of this, and they are worried about the future.
 Will their grandchildren have the opportunity to smell the sweet butterfly-orchid, see the beauty of the false heath fritillary, hear the funny call of the little bustard and witness the flight of the Siberian flying squirrel?
+The area is also undergoing societal and economic changes.
+Near the rich and beautiful forests, swamps, meadows and water bodies, large parts of the area have already been put to urban and industrial use.
+Politicians, entrepreneurs and local inhabitants are pressured to develop the infrastructure and create more jobs.
+People need more energy, more efficient modes of transportation, more natural resources, and new housing.
 New development projects require land and resources, jeopardizing the wellbeing and existence of animals, plants and other beings already inhabiting those areas.
 How can all these needs be met?
 Is there a way to utilize the land without damaging the ecosystem?
 Biodiversity offsetting is a method used to compensate for environmental losses.
 New, alternative habitats are created for species that are threatened by human development.
 The developers may work together with a local environmental organization and engage in offsetting or in some cases they might be able to buy units from a biodiversity offsetting bank that restores habitats.
 Ideally, offsetting guarantees that the changes in biodiversity are fully compensated for.
 Biodiversity offsetting is an appealing idea.
 However, the results of offsetting are typically uncertain, and there are many interest groups that may oppose offsetting.
 On top of this, offsetting legislation can be flexible or strict, and subject to change.
 If you were a developer interested in making big money, how would you proceed with your investment projects in this area?
 Or if you were a whole-hearted environmentalist, how would you react to offsetting procedures as a means of compensating biodiversity losses?
-It's time to find out and play the Kompensaatiopeli!
+It's time to find out and play THE KOMPENSAATIOPELI!

 The game simulates the mechanics of biodiversity offsetting and the controversies surrounding its implementation as a tool for nature conservation and land-use planning.
 Biodiversity offsetting is a fairly new tool when it comes to conservation and land-use planning.
 Biodiversity offsetting means that the damages that eg. project construction causes to nature are offset by restoring similar nature elsewhere.

-The game is designed for 4 or 6 players (or player pairs or groups).
-Duration ca. 75-120 minutes (5 or 7 rounds) Intended for players age 12 and up.
+for 4 or 6 players

+75-120 minutes (5 or 7 rounds)

+age 12 and up.